jgeumlek/MoltenGamepad/README.md

 MoltenGamepad will also listen on stdin for user commands, such as changing a mapping or moving an input source to a different virtual output.

+Useful command options:

-For use with most games, use the `--mimic-xpad` option to make the virtual outputs appear as a wired 360 controller, which often has premade support in games (and notably Steam)
+* `--mimic-xpad` Make the virtual controllers appear to be wired Xbox 360 controllers, which most games (and Steam) expect.

-    ./moltengamepad --mimic-xpad

-Rumble support is disabled by default.
-Use `--rumble` to enable it, and see `documentation/rumble.md` for the reason why this is disabled by default.

-Another useful option is `--make-fifo`, which creates a named pipe so that the running instance can be controlled from scripts and such.

-The command FIFO is placed at `$XDG_RUNTIME_DIR/moltengamepad` by default, and can be set with `--fifo-path`.
+* `--rumble` if you want rumble and understand the risks
+* `--load-plugins` if you have any external plugins you wish to load.

+When MoltenGamepad starts, take a moment to look over what is printed to get an idea of how MG initializes.

+Run `print drivers` to see the drivers you have loaded.
+Pick one and try printing its profile, ex `print profiles wiimote`.

+Next, go a head and connect a recognized input device.
+You should see it be identified and given a name.

+Try pressing a button on your input device, and you should see it get assigned an output slot.

+Try `print profiles`, and notice how there are profiles for each driver and each device.
+Changes to a driver profile will propagate to all connected devices and future connected devices!
+The `gamepad` profile will propagate changes to the appropriate driver profiles.

+Try changing an input mapping

+    wiimote.wm_a = start

+or

+    wiimote.wm_a = key(key_a)

+Try changing the output slot assignment:

+    move <device name> to virtpad2

+Try printing out the event name aliases of a device or driver

+    print aliases wiimote

+Or print the events to see their descriptions

+    print events wiimote

-##Additional Documentation
+## Additional Documentation

 See this README, the various files in the `documentation` folder, the output of `./moltengamepad --help`, and the output of the `help` command while running MoltenGamepad.

-##Known Issues
+## Known Issues

 * Changing input mappings does not clear out previous values, potentially leading to stuck inputs.
 * Multiple inputs mapped to the same output event clobber each other.
 Desired behavior uncertain.
 * Will likely add some amount of input latency, though it hasn't been measured beyond playtests.
-* Automagic configuration can lead to minor undesired behavior with aliases for events.

-##Troubleshooting FAQ-ish Section
+## Troubleshooting FAQ-ish Section

-###What's this about file permissions for the devices?
+### What's this about file permissions for the devices?
 MoltenGamepad will fail if you don't have the right permissions, and you likely won't have the right permissions unless you do some extra work.
 Though not recommended for regular use, running MoltenGamepad as a super-user can be a useful way to try it out before you have the permissions sorted out.

 You need write access to uinput to create the virtual gamepads.